danmowehhuk/Eventuino/README.md

 their pin numbers and a value of your choosing.
 This value will be passed to your event callback function.
 You can use the same callback function for multiple event sources, so you could use the `value` to identify which button was pressed, for example.

-Next, instantiate `Eventuino` and an `EventSource` array containing references to all the event sources you created (note the `&` before each array value).
+Next, instantiate `Eventuino`.

-In your `setup()` function, call `setEventSources` and pass in the event source array and the number of elements in it.
+In your `setup()` function, call `addEventSource` for each of your event sources.
 Then, call Eventuino's `begin()` method.
 Eventuino will take care of initializing all your pins, so no need to worry about `pinMode`s here.

 Lastly, place a call to Eventuino's `poll()` method in the `loop()` function.